wynessgp/csse332-wi2324-review-session2/README.md

 Suppose that you are a grader for your favorite CSSE class.
 (Operating Systems, obviously!)
 You are working as a member of a team in order to get graded assignments out in a timely manner to students.
 One day, you are approached by one of the instructors you work for.
 Suddenly, they say: <br><br>
 "Hey, why don't we start giving our graders a designated group of students that they grade - that should make things go a lot faster, right?" <br><br>
 This begs the question -- why weren't you doing that before? <br><br>
-Anyways, you're now a couple days into the system, and assignments are going way faster than before.One downside you've noticed - the website you grade on seems to get very unstable if there are too many people on it... <br><br>
+Anyways, you're now a couple days into the system, and assignments are going way faster than before.
+One downside you've noticed - the website you grade on seems to get very unstable if there are too many people on it... <br><br>
 So, let's attempt to model something like this using threads in C. In ```grading.c```, I have provided you with the code to create the student and grader threads.
 Here are some strict requirements on what your solution must do to model this grading process: <br>
 <ol>
     <li>All of the students associated with a grader must make their submission before they can begin grading.</li>